valens200/GSoC-2024/README.md

 Hello, I'm **Valens NIYONSENGA**, a proud Software Engineering, Cybersecurity and Embedded Systems graduate at [**Rwanda Coding Academy**](http://rca.ac.rw/).
-With over 4 years of proven experience in building and architecting fullstack applications, I'm thrilled to be an active member of the FOSSology community for Google Summer of Code 2024.
+With over 3 years of experience in building and architecting fullstack applications, I'm thrilled to be an active member of the FOSSology community for Google Summer of Code 2024.

 In this article holds detailed report of my contributions as a reference of my project completion during the 12 weeks of coding at FOSSology in 2024 Google Summer of Code (GSoC).